proycon/folia/test/test.rst

 Chapter One
 ==============

+:Author: proycon
+:Date: 2015-03-16

 This is a test.
-The test contains multiple sentences in one paragraph.
+The test contains *multiple sentences* in one paragraph.
 This one contains no newlines, unlike the next three paragraphs.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Integer nec odio.
 Praesent libero.
 Sed cursus ante dapibus diam.
 Sed nisi.
 Nulla quis sem at nibh